 Many climbers traverse Route 2 in Farley, Massachusetts numerous times, looking for – but never quite catching sight of – Farley Ledges tucked behind the trees.
 While this search might prove to be an apt metaphor for one’s entire trip, the high concentration of tall, hard routes and excellent bouldering make the effort worth it.

 These southeast facing chain of ledges, like much of the rock in the region, is granitic gneiss.
 This stone is characterized by big, sloping horizontals, small edges and sweeping features.
 At least four waves of route developers have put up a variety of lines spanning the gamut of highball bouldering to committing traditional lines to pumpy sport routes.
 The climbing is best when friction is the highest.
 Generally, ideal conditions can be found in spring and fall, although the heavily forested areas provide ample shade on hot summer days.

 Farley sees more visitors each year, especially on the weekends and holidays.
 Plan on seeing other parties.
-If the the lots are close to full, consider a visit to Rose Ledges or Mormon Hollow: both are within two miles of Farley and offer more solitude.
+If the the lots are full, consider a visit to Rose Ledges or Mormon Hollow: both are within two miles of Farley and offer more solitude.